akash-potdar7/catch-the-evil/README.md

 The red dot is you and the big rectangle is the evil, you gotta go after the evil and increase you're score.
 Enjoy.!

+# Keys to play the game
+W - to move up the plane.
+S - to move down the plane.
+A - to move left and
+D - to move on the right.